howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 > **Summarize:** Do not wait for a summary from the instructors, this is your task: Check if you have understood the message correctly by actively listening and summarizing in your own words.

-> **Be open to the feedback:** Do not wait for a summary from the instructors, this is your task: Check if you have understood the message correctly by actively listening and summarizing in your own words.

 > **Think about it:** Consider what you are going to do with the feedback and follow up.
 Do you find the comments justified or unjustified?
 Do you recognize yourself in the feedback?
 How are you going to address this?

 ## AFTER THE CONVERSATION